 Follow the Dream

-Follow the Dream: Partnerships for Success, is a voluntary program for high-achieving secondary Aboriginal school students.
-The Follow the Dream program provides after-school tuition and individualised mentoring to those students who have demonstrated the appropriate school results, attendance and behaviour and commitment to continue achieving excellent outcomes at school, complete Year 12 and obtain their post school destination goals.
+The Follow the Dream after school homework program is a voluntary program for aspiring, Secondary Aboriginal School Students.
+The program provides after-school tuition and individualised mentoring, to assist and support the student to achieve academic outcomes at school, complete Year 12 and obtain their post school destination goals.

 The Clontarf Foundation exists to improve the education, discipline, self-esteem, life skills and employment prospects of young Aboriginal men and by doing so, equip them to participate more meaningfully in society.